Skip to main content

 Course summary

-This degree also offers the opportunity to register for the Early Childhood Graduate Practitioner Competencies pathway.
-This exciting option allows you to demonstrate your commitment to working with children by completing relevant placements and creating a portfolio of evidence to highlight your skills – enhancing your CV.
-Graduating with this pathway will earn you the title of ‘BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies’, positioning you as a qualified Early Years practitioner at Level 6.
+You can also choose to follow the Early Childhood Graduate Practitioner Competencies pathway.
+This includes placements and a portfolio to show your skills and improve your CV.
+If you complete this pathway, you'll graduate with the title ‘BA (Hons) Childhood Studies with Early Childhood Graduate Practitioner Competencies’.
+This shows you are qualified as an Early Years practitioner at Level 6.

 A qualification in childhood studies can open doors to a range of careers in children’s services, including: